Iker Muniain: 2020s

 On 19 January 2020, Muniain became the 18th player in Athletic's history to play 400 official games, against Celta.
 In July of that year, his 420th match set the club record for a player from Navarre, surpassing Ismael Urzaiz.
 On 8 November, he made his 430th appearance to enter its top 10 (equalling Julen Guerrero's total) at the age of 27.

 In early 2021, with the team playing a more attacking style under new coach Marcelino García Toral, Muniain recorded eight assists in three competitions between 17 January and 15 February (bettering his total for some entire seasons previously), including two in the Spanish Supercup final as his team won the trophy.
 During April of that year he took the field in the 2020 (delayed due to the COVID-19 pandemic) and 2021 Spanish Cup finals, both played in an empty Estadio de la Cartuja – the same venue as the Supercup win – due to the pandemic restrictions.
 Athletic lost the first match 1–0 to Real Sociedad, with Muniain breaking a footballing superstition before kick-off by touching the trophy (considered to be 'bad luck') but praised for his sportsmanship for staying on the pitch after the final whistle to applaud the winners.
 A pre-match injury doubt for the second final two weeks later, he stated to the press "Cups and trophies are not won or lost because one touches it or not.
-They are won on the pitch, and that is the only reality", but this time it was noted he kept his hands well away from the prize; nevertheless his team were defeated 4–0 by Barcelona and he was withdrawn at half-time with the score at 0–0 and did not feature again that season, missing the last eight league fixtures.
+They are won on the pitch, and that is the only reality", but this time it was noted he kept his hands well away from the prize; nevertheless, his team were defeated 4–0 by Barcelona, he was withdrawn at half-time with the score at 0–0 and did not feature again that season, missing the last eight league fixtures.

 On 31 October 2021, Muniain scored a late equaliser in the Basque derby via a free kick and was again conspicuous for his sportsmanship in consoling the opposing goalkeeper Álex Remiro, a former Athletic player whose error had contributed to the goal.
 In February 2022, it was assessed that he had created 60 scoring chances in that league campaign and 72 in all competitions, the most by any player by both counts.
+Despite knocking both Barcelona and Real Madrid out of the domestic cup, they lost in the semi-finals to Valencia, and finished the league campaign in eighth, just out of the European qualification places.